CodeSportLabs/dao-public/README.md

 # Project Overview: Programmable, Utility NFTs

 We created a minter that generates Programmable, Utiltiy NFTs with ERC-721 DAO Governance priveleges.
+The project was deployed to the Mumbai Testnet.

-1. These NFTs include a mini e-commerce shop, a live listing of the owners last 5 updated repos, and a DAO financial management app.
+1. **Features:** These NFTs include a mini e-commerce shop, a live listing of the owners last 5 updated repos, and a DAO financial management app.

-2. You may view and interact with our NFTs for DAO [member 0](https://builders-dao.vercel.app/nft/0)  and DAO [member 1](https://builders-dao.vercel.app/nft/1)
+2. **Live, Working Demo:** You may view and interact with our NFTs for DAO [member 0](https://builders-dao.vercel.app/nft/0)  and DAO [member 1](https://builders-dao.vercel.app/nft/1)

-3. OpenSea was able to capture [our minted NFTs](https://testnets.opensea.io/assets/mumbai/0x04d4ad7a801b8642f053dcef4ac4c3a24596a1a8/0).
+3. **OpenSea:**  was able to capture [our minted NFTs](https://testnets.opensea.io/assets/mumbai/0x04d4ad7a801b8642f053dcef4ac4c3a24596a1a8/0).
    * **NB:** In-app purchases and financial management functionality is disabled OpenSea.
 This is b/c of Cross-Origin Resource Sharing (CORS) security enforced by our domain restrictions.

-**NB:** Grab test USDC for Mumbai from Swan Faucet: https://calibration-faucet.filswan.com/#/dashboard.
-This will be usefull for interact with our team wallet.
+4. **Testnet Faucets:** Grab test USDC for Mumbai from [Swan Faucet](https://calibration-faucet.filswan.com/#/dashboard) and Testnet Matic from (Alchemy)[https://mumbaifaucet.com/].
+This may be be usefull for interact with our team wallet.

 ## Chainlink: How We Integrated and Our Inspiration